-14 Calls to third parties, such as contractors acting on behalf of the distributor, are not to be included.
-However, calls received by a contractor that is providing all or part of the distributor's customer service operations, i.e., an outsourced call centre, are to be included.
+14 Calls to third parties, such as contractors or marketing agents acting on behalf of the retailer, are not to be included.
+However, calls received by a contractor that is providing all or part of the retailer's customer service operations, i.e., an outsourced call centre, are to be included.